tinymce/tinymce-docs/_includes/configuration/inline-boundaries-selector.md

 ## inline_boundaries_selector

 This option allows you specify what elements the inline boundaries should apply to.
-This defaults to a[href],code but can be extended to include other inline elements such as b,strong,i,em.
-If you add new elements you will have to add css selectors for them in the content css check the [Boilerplate Content CSS page]({{ site.baseurl }}/advanced/boilerplate-content-css/) for details.
+This defaults to `a[href],code` but can be extended to include other inline elements such as `b`, `strong`, `i`, `em`.

+If you add new elements, you need to add CSS selectors for them in the content CSS.
+See the [Boilerplate Content CSS page]({{ site.baseurl }}/advanced/boilerplate-content-css/) for details.

 **Type:** `String`